-Requiring that your entity be named as an additional insured under a contractor's insurance policy gives you an extra layer of protection against claims by giving your entity direct rights of coverage under that policy.
-As illustrated below, the Hold Harmless clause gives you one avenue for protection, but you must go through the contractor's obligation to you (defined as an "insured contract" in the liability policy) to obtain funds from the insurer.
+Requiring your entity to be named as an Additional Insured under a contractor's insurance policy provides an extra layer of protection by giving your entity direct rights of coverage under that policy.
+As illustrated below, the Hold Harmless clause gives you one avenue for protection, but you must go through the contractor's obligation to you (defined as an "Insured Contract" in the liability policy) to obtain funds from the insurer.

-The additional insured endorsement gives you a second avenue, direct to the insurer, to pursue payment.
+The additional insured endorsement gives you a second contract, direct with the insurer, to pursue payment.
 This allows you to circumvent potential difficulties with the contractor and greatly improves your ability to obtain a legal defense for any potentially covered claims.
-In addition, under the pre-2004 endorsements discussed below, the coverage provided your entity is potentially broader than the Hold Harmless agreement.
-This second avenue of coverage, and potentially broader indemnity, are what make additional insured status so desirable.
+In addition, under the pre-2004 endorsements discussed below, the coverage provided your entity may be broader than the contractor's obligations under the Hold Harmless.
+This second avenue of coverage, and potentially broader indemnity, are what make Additional Insured status so desirable.